barbara-liao/barbara-liao/README.md

 I'm a software engineer (former accountant) with a passion for programming, creating, baking and Muay Thai.
 I enjoy the process of building and bettering things and seeing the final outcome.

-## :computer: Skills
+### :computer: Skills

-I know JavaScript (ES5 & ES6), React.js, PostgreSQL, Node.js, HTML5, CSS3 and more and amalways looking to expand my skillset.
+I know JavaScript (ES5 & ES6), React.js, PostgreSQL, Node.js, HTML5, CSS3 and more and am always looking to expand my skillset.

-## :love_letter: Let's Connect
+### :love_letter: Let's Connect

 Connect with me on LinkedIn [here](www.linkedin.com/in/barbara-liao)!

 <!--